jphmenzel/jpmlipidomics/README.md

 https://au.linkedin.com/in/jan-philipp-menzel-b09455b7

 Latest updates to the workflow:

+2023_02_10: Speed improvement to algorithm for target list calculation.
+The algorithm demands less memory in case of long chromatographic gradients.

 2023_01_09: Updated version OzFAD1.3 released: